-5. Teen Pregnancy: More than 300,000 teenage girls, ages 15-19 years, gave birth in the US in 2012.
+5. Teen Pregnancy: More than 270,000 teenage girls, ages 15-19 years, gave birth in the US in 2013.
 The rate of teenage pregnancy has declined across the US during the past 20 years, and Idaho has followed this trend.
 However, despite this decline, there is still considerable work to be done because of the impact teen pregnancy has on the future of America's children.
 Teen pregnancy carries high costs-physical, emotional and financial-to the teen parents, the child, the immediate family, and the community.
-In Idaho, the teen pregnancy rate is 34.1 per 1,000 in the 15-19 year old age group.
-Idaho's public health districts focus on pregnancy prevention through 1:1 counseling in our reproductive health clinics and education in the local school districts.
-Together the seven health districts are working to reach the Healthy People 2020 national objectives to reduce unintended teen pregnancy and to improve adolescent health.
+In Idaho, the teen pregnancy rate is 29.9 per 1,000 in the 15-19 year old age group.
+Idaho's public health districts focus on pregnancy prevention through one-on-one counseling in our reproductive health clinics and education in the local school districts.
+Together the 7 health districts are working to reach the Healthy People 2020 national objectives to reduce unintended teen pregnancy and to improve adolescent health.